Seyamalam/curax/features.md

 ## Core Features

 - **Conversational AI Chatbot**
-  - Friendly, helpful assistant for booking and managing doctor appointments
+  - Friendly, helpful assistant for booking and managing doctor appointments, lab tests, ambulances, and checking symptoms
   - Natural language interface for all actions

+## Symptom Checker

+- Users can describe symptoms in natural language
+- AI suggests possible causes (informational only, not a diagnosis)
+- AI recommends seeing a doctor if symptoms are serious or unclear

 ## Doctor Management